-What are the market conditions?
-While this will not always be relevant based on your particular business or industry, it is important to understand the economy and outside factors that could help drive your businesses’ value up or down.
-Terrorist attacks effect travel.
+What Are The Market Conditions – While this will not always be relevant based on your particular business or industry, it is important to understand the economy and outside factors that could help drive your businesses’ value up or down.
+The Novel COVID19 Pandemic has affected travel.
 Are you in the travel industry?
-If you are, what type of effect would a recent scare have on your business?
-Would sales go up?
-Would reservations go down?
+If you are, what type of effect does this pandemic have on your business?
+Have sales go up?
+Have reservations go down?

-Are you willing to play a fundamental part in the transition process of a business sale, and potentially stay involved for an extended period of time?
-A standard requirement in most contracts includes a 14-day period in which the Seller will train the buyer (free of cost) to help him/her get acquainted with their new business.
-There are often situations where the Seller stays with the business for an extended period of time and is a core component in the purchase contract.
-The most important key ingredient that helps get a deal to the closing table is integrity between the Buyer and the Seller.
-Transparency and commitment from the Seller is often exerted by the Seller staying involved for an extended period of time.
+YOUR ROLE IN THE TRANSITION PROCESS.
+A standard requirement in most contracts includes a 14 day transition period in which the seller will train the buyer (free of cost) to help him/her get acquainted with their new business.
+There are often situations where the seller stays with the business for an extended period of time and is a core component in the purchase contract.
+Transparency and commitment from the seller is often exerted by the seller staying involved for an extended period of time.
 Are you willing to do that?
-Perhaps you even want to maintain a relationship with the business, maybe as a part-time employee or consultant?

-What are your other options besides selling?
+WHAT OTHER OPTIONS DO YOU HAVE BESIDES SELLING?
 The answers to this question will vary by situation.
 If you do not sell your company, will you keep it?
-Will you shut it down?
-Will you try to bring on a new investor?
-There are often cases in which a Buyer ends up turning into a strategic partner.
+Shut it down?
+Perhaps try to bring on a new investor?
+There are often cases in which a buyer ends up turning into a strategic partner.
 Evaluate all of your options, and be prepared for some curveballs.
 Ask yourself if you will really be improving your financial or personal situation by selling?

-Are you prepared for some of the negative effects of selling your business?
+ARE YOU PREPARED FOR SOME OF THE NEGATIVE EFFECTS OF SELLING YOUR BUSINESS?
 Perhaps one of the hardest things for a business owner to do is tell your employees (who you have been shielding the deal from) that they have a new boss and you are no longer their captain.
-There are many other public repercussions that you will have to face, such as investors, friends and families’ opinion.
-The personal bonds with your employees will perhaps be the most emotional effects of the sale of your business knowing their financial livelihood is no longer in your control, and that those relationships may no longer exist.
+There can be other public repercussions that you will have to face, such as investors, friends and families’ opinions.
+The personal bonds with your employees will perhaps be the most emotional effect of the sale of your business knowing their financial livelihood is no longer in your control, and that those relationships may no longer exist.